 A Win Win Solution for Bed Bug Control

-The other day I had a Eureka! moments.
+The other day I had a Eureka! moment.
 I was considering several points.
 I wrote a post about Bed Bugs a little while ago.

 Then it came to me!
 We already have a system similar to this in place to deal with pest control problems and unsafe unsanitary conditions in Restaurants.
 There is a posted notice as you come in the door of every restaurant declaring that the restaurant complies with Public Health Regulations.
 We could do the exact same thing with buildings.
 A notice would have to be posted right at the entrance door to the building.
 People are even familiar with this system already.
 In this way buildings who deal with problems immediately will not be penalized.
 If a problem is discovered or reported to public health, the status of the building is changed until the problem is rectified.
 In this way buildings who don’t deal with problems are severely penalized and those who deal with the bedbugs are not.